 Choose an appropriate operator

 If you want to display a target field in more cases than not, listing all of those cases can be inefficient.
-Instead, accomplish the same result with a shorter condition that using inverse operators such as Does not equal.
-For instance, if you want to display Submit button in all cases except when value "A" is selected in a dropdown field, you can use the following rule:
+Instead, accomplish the same result with a shorter condition than using inverse operators such as Does not equal.
+For instance, if you want to display the Submit button in all cases except when value "A" is selected in a dropdown field, you can use the following rule:

-A target field can also be a source field, and this allows you to create nested logic.
+A target field can also be a source field, allowing you to create nested logic.
 For example, the answer to Question 1 can cause the form to display Question 2, and the answer to Question 2 can cause the form to display Question 3.
 If the answer to Question 1 changes such that Question 2 is not displayed, then Question 3 will not be displayed either.